downshift-js/downshift/src/hooks/useCombobox/README.md

 > `function({/* see below */})` | default messages provided in English

 This function is similar to the `getA11yStatusMessage` but it is generating a message when an item is selected.
+It is passed as props to a status updating function nested within and allows you to create your own ARIA statuses.
+It is called when `selectedItem` changes.

 A default `getA11ySelectionMessage` function is provided.
-It is called when `selectedItem` changes.
 When an item is selected, the message is a selection related one, narrating "`itemToString(selectedItem)` has been selected".

-The object you are passed to generate your status message, for both `getA11yStatusMessage` and `getA11ySelectionMessage` has the following
+The object you are passed to generate your status message, for both `getA11yStatusMessage` and `getA11ySelectionMessage`, has the following
 properties:

 <!-- This table was generated via http://www.tablesgenerator.com/markdown_tables -->